So we are two years old as of today, yay! I am very very grateful to God.

 It feels like we are in a mountaintop though we are not.
 As far as I’m concerned, we have just getting started beginning this March.
 Even though there is so much to learn still, but I am very grateful for how far we have come.
 Even though there are lots we want to become and do, and we may not be where we want to be, but I thank God that we are not where we used to be.
 I thank God we have made progress.

-It’s also wonderful to know because of Helen Majaga International, we have been able to make a good impact to some audiences who have been part with us, following us on all our channels; through this website, our newsletter, and social media networks.
-Therefore, I would to thank all our audiences.
+It’s also wonderful to know because of Helen Majaga International, we have been able to make a good impact to some audiences who have been part with us, following us on all our channels; through this website, our newsletter, social media networks, and other platforms.
+Therefore, I would like to thank all our audiences.
 If you are reading this, I want you to know I’m grateful for you.
 All our audiences are special to us including our critics, we thank you.
 We know we matter to you and that’s why you just have to drop us your messages.

 Check out <<< Every Level Has Its Own Challenges >>>